 A huge factor that Google considers with deciding on which websites to rank at the top of Google is how actively they are updated.
 Google wants interesting fresh content for its users, so active blogs are highly regarded.

 This does not mean however its just a case of copy pasting articles from other sources – even if it’s from your Licencee or other source – Google has robots which crawl across the entire internet and will find any duplicate content.
-Any content which is too similar/the same as other content already on the internet doesn’t count towards ranking your website higher and can even result in your being ranked LOWER.
+Any content which is too similar/the same as other content already on the internet doesn’t count towards ranking your website higher and can even result in your being ranked LOWER – so it’s essential to focus on new content creation.

 In general, at a minimum financial planning practice blogs should be updated at least quarterly, with posts being at least 500 words and contain a minimum of one image.
 Preferably you will want the content to link to another article or page on your blog, and an external link to another source.